Microsoft 365 Government

 • Provision of Online Services.

-Open Government Value Subscription: Similar to the Open Value License, but with lesser initial investment, this license is ideal for startups (if the PC count drops, it is also possible to reduce the licensing cost with it).
-During the contract’s duration, the government agency will have the option to incorporate Microsoft’s cloud services and software licenses and the single platform option.
+Open Government Value Subscription: Similar to the Open Value License, but with lesser initial investment, this license is ideal for startups.
+If your desktop count drops, it’s also possible to reduce the licensing cost.
+During the contract’s duration, the government agency will have the option to incorporate Microsoft’s cloud services and Microsoft Office for government licenses and the single platform option.

 • Five or more desktop computers are required.